Trauma-Informed Resilience Training

 Wellness

-Format: These virtual trainings are free of charge and intended for Virginia crime and/or trauma survivors.
+Format: These virtual trainings are free of charge and intended for Virginia victims of crime and survivors of trauma.

 Topics may include: Self compassion, mindfulness, self awareness